PaluchowskiMatthew/ADA-Orion/README.md

 + The most promissing dataset is owned by Foursquare which is somewhat focused on restaurants and food - it contains various locations with users pictures taken in it.
 So called venues are geolocated and so are the pictures taken in those venues.
 It seems that we could 'crawl' [Foursquare's API](https://developer.foursquare.com/docs/venues/search "Foursquare's API") in order to obtain large dataset of restaurants in Switzerland and pictures taken in those restaurants.

 ### 3. Data processing risks

++ One possible data processing risk is related to combining multiple data sources into one dataset.
+It might be challenging in terms of general logistics as well as processing power (datasets might be larger then what we can easily manipulate on one machine).

++ Creating meaningful metrics in order to accurately describe and compare neighborhoods might prove to be challenging and there is no real baseline model for verification.
+We can only do it by ourselves based on our neighborhood knowledge.

 ### 4. Data processing feasibility

++ We are hoping to obtain large enough dataset in order to present valuable insight but small eoungh to manipulate it on single machine.

 ### 5. Data visualization risks